 - Subverted when Eric meets a witch.
 He snarks about a potion she made, then apologizes for disrespecting her faith, even though he doesn't share it.

-- Enemy Mime: Subverted; one episode features several appearances by a rather creepy street-mime, but he turns out to be a Red Herring and ends up getting murdered.
+- Enemy Mime: Subverted; "To Dream of Wolves" features several appearances by a rather creepy street mime, but he turns out to be a Red Herring and ends up getting murdered.

 - Implacable Man: Rogan, the bounty hunter.

 - Inspector Javert: Rogan, who thinks Eric is responsible for Skorzeny's kills.

 - Kind Restraints: In the pilot, Ted has Eric tie him securely into a chair, then spends the next hours telling him about how he was turned into a werewolf and how he's dealt with it.
 Unfortunately, when Ted turns, he easily snaps the ropes and attacks Eric.

 - Mercy Kill: At the end of "The Black Ship", a ship captain who was mauled by Skorzeny asks Eric to kill him, not wanting to live with the curse.
 The episode ends with the muzzle flash of the revolver.

 - General for the series: The werewolves are the bear-like type similar to those in The Howling, with individual werewolves having different-colored fur (Eric's is brown, Skorzeny's is black, etc.) and the curse being passed via biting.
 Transformation happens almost at random for newer werewolves, indicated by a pentagram scar appearing on the palm that bleeds as the change is about to start, but more experienced werewolves can do it at will.
 The only thing that can truly kill a werewolf in either human or monster form is a silver weapon or another werewolf's teeth and claws, otherwise the curse will bring them back to life.